maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 ![](NDVI-TimeSeriesR_files/figure-markdown_github/unnamed-chunk-30-1.png)

 This is the histogram of NDVI distribution over the entire area.
-Now we will look into seperate distribution of such quantities using `ggrasterHist()` function.
+Now we will look into seperate NDVI distributions for our subset areas using the `ggrasterHist()` function.

 ``` r
 # bottom left